MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/scsi/ns-scsi-mode_page_subpage_header.md

 ## -description

-The **MODE_PAGE_SUBPAGE_HEADER** structure contains header information for the page_0 or sub_page mode page format, as defined in Section 7.5.8 of the T10 SCSI Primary Commands specification.
+The **MODE_PAGE_SUBPAGE_HEADER** structure contains header information for the page_0 or sub_page mode page format, as defined in Section 7.5.8 of the [T10 SCSI Primary Commands specification (SPC-6)](https://www.t10.org/members/w_spc6.htm).

 ## -struct-fields

 ### -field PageCode

-Along with **SubPageCode**, identifies the format and parameters defined for the mode page.
+Described in the specification.

 ### -field SubPageFormat

-A value of zero indicates that the page_0 mode page format is being used.
-A value of one indicates that the sub_page mode page format is being used.
+Described in the specification.

 ### -field PageSavable

-If the command is MODE SENSE, a value of zero indicates that the device server is not able to save the supported mode parameters.
-A value of one indicates that the mode page may be saved by the logical unit in a nonvolatile, vendor-specific location. **PageSavable** is reserved when using the MODE SELECT command.
+Described in the specification.

 ### -field SubPageCode

-Along with **PageCode**, identifies the format and parameters defined for the mode page. **SubPageCode** is meaningful only in the context of its associated **PageCode**.
+Described in the specification.

 ### -field PageLength

-The length of the set of mode parameters that follow, in bytes.
+Described in the specification.

 ## -remarks

-Page codes and subpage codes apply to all device types or apply to a specific device type.
-Page codes and subpage codes that apply to a specific device type are defined in the command standard for that device type.

-See Section 7.5.8 of the T10 SCSI Primary Commands specification for additional details.
+See Section 7.5.8 of the [T10 SCSI Primary Commands specification (SPC-6)](https://www.t10.org/members/w_spc6.htm) for details.

 ## -see-also